Do MLLMs Really Understand the Charts?: Experiments

-\paragraph{Case Study of Visual Reasoning} In Figure~\ref{fig3}, powerful models like GPT-4o and Qwen2.5-VL-7B either misinterpret the query or resort to factual hallucination.
-In contrast, our ChartReasoner, sculpted by the RFT strategy, demonstrates a flawless, step-by-step reasoning process.
-This case study provides a compelling visual proof of our quantitative findings: ChartReasoner enhanced by the RFT strategy is transformed from a system prone to errors and hallucination into a reliable and structured visual reasoner that moves beyond merely optimizing for the answer.
+In Figure~\ref{fig3}, powerful models like GPT-4o and Qwen2.5-VL-7B either misinterpret the query or resort to factual hallucination.
+In contrast, our ChartVR, sculpted by the RFT strategy, demonstrates a flawless, step-by-step reasoning process.
+This case study provides a compelling visual proof of our quantitative findings: ChartVR enhanced by the RFT strategy is transformed from a system prone to errors and hallucination into a reliable and structured visual reasoner that moves beyond merely optimizing for the answer.

-\paragraph{Evaluation of ChartReasoner on the Public Benchmarks} The robust generalization of ChartReasoner is confirmed by its strong performance across a suite of public benchmarks, as detailed in Table~\ref{table4}.
-This success stems from our model's core visual reasoning capability, honed through our training strategy, which is highly transferable to other reasoning-intensive tasks.
-This approach contrasts with that of other chart-specific models relying on SFT.
-Although SFT can improve performance on specific tasks, it often fails to instill a generalizable reasoning faculty, limiting extensibility.
-In contrast, ChartReasoner, enhanced by the RFT strategy, is specifically designed to cultivate this fundamental reasoning, validating the superiority of our method.